Sinan Cem Tanık

 Sinan Cem Tanık (born 19 June 1980) is a Turkish professional volleyball coach and former player.
 He studied at the Middle East Technical University in Ankara.

 Career

 He played for the Polish team of Mlekpol AZS Olsztyn in the 2006–07 and 2007–08 season, and was the first Turkish player to have ever played in the Polish Volleyball League.
 He represented Turkey in over 100 games, and was a captain of the national team at the 2011 European Championship.
+He currently serves as the varsity boys' head coach at SMHS as well as the head of the laguna beach high school girls' volleyball program.
+He also served as a coach at Condcordia university.

+Currently he is coaching boys’ and girls’ teams at the 949 volleyball club in San Juan Capistrano.